 Once you’ve decided, the next step is making sure you match into a desirable residency program in your specialty of choice.
 For this reason, it’s essential that you make your residency program application as authentic as possible.
 Don’t fall into the trap of researching a specialty and finding one you love, only to submit a residency application that sounds similar to your colleagues.
-The personal statement, letters of recommendation, and soft parts of your application are just as important as your USMLE Step 1 and Step 2CK scores.
-If you need help with your residency application, our team of advisors with real residency admissions committee experience can help.
+The personal statement, letters of recommendation, and soft parts of your application are just as important as your test scores.

 Maximize your chance of acceptance with our Residency Admissions Consulting Services.
 Our advisors are physicians with extensive experience on admissions committees at top programs across the nation.